Choosing a Transducer

 Cone Angles

 The transducer concentrates the transmitted sound into a beam.
 In theory, the emitted pulse radiates out like a cone, widening as it travels deeper.
 In reality, beam shapes vary with the transducer type and typically exhibit "side lobe" patterns.
 The following figures give a graphic representation of the transducer's actual transmit radiation patterns.
-Insert figures

 For the scope of this discussion, however, the idea of a cone works just fine.
 The signal is strongest along the centerline of the cone and gradually diminishes as you move away from the center.
 Wider angles offer a larger view of the bottom, yet sacrifice resolution, since it spreads out the transmitter's power.
 The narrower cone concentrates the transmitter's power into a smaller viewable area.
 Cone angles are wider at low frequencies and narrower at high frequencies.